The word cotyledon is often brought up when discussing microgreens and is usually followed by the question "What are cotyledons?

 Cotyledons as Microgreens

-Other microgreens like, cilantro, basil, leeks, and mustards we wait until the first true leaves form.
+For other microgreens like cilantro, basil, leeks, and mustard, we wait until the first true leaves form.
 However, the cotyledons are still present and are a large portion of the microgreen we consume.

-What it comes down to is flavor, and sometimes nutrition.
-If we wait until the true leaves to form usually it because the true leaves have a better flavor than the plant's cotyledons.
+It comes down to flavor and sometimes nutrition if we wait until the true leaves form, usually because the true leaves have a better flavor than the plant’s cotyledons.

-The opposite can also be true, that the true leaves taste more bitter, and in this case it's best to harvest during the cotyledon stage.
-Nutrition can also decrease as the plant matures, so it's best to harvest when the plant is still in the cotyledon stage.
+The opposite can also be true: the true leaves taste more bitter, and in this case, it’s best to harvest during the cotyledon stage.
+Nutrition can also decrease as the plant matures, so it’s best to harvest when it is still in the cotyledon stage.

 Do Cotyledons Carry Out Photosynthesis?

-Many websites state that cotyledons don't have the ability to carry out photosynthesis.
+Many websites state that cotyledons can’t carry out photosynthesis.

-That the only energy they contribute to the plant is the carbohydrates stored inside of them.
+The only energy they contribute to the plant is the carbohydrates stored inside them.

-However, a study by Zhang et al (2010) show that cotyledons of some plants do contribute energy to the plant by photosynthesis.
+However, a study by Zhang et al (2010) shows that cotyledons of some plants do contribute energy to the plant by photosynthesis.

-We believe that the cotyledons of many plants grown as microgreens do produce chlorophyl and help contribute more nutrition to microgreens.
-The main reason we believe that is how much the microgreens grow before producing their first true leaves.
+We believe that the cotyledons of many plants grown as microgreens produce chlorophyll and help contribute more nutrition to microgreens.
+We believe that mainly because of how much the microgreens grow before producing their first true leaves.

 Home Microgreens Store